MichailChatzianastasis/Naive_Bayes_Classifier/README.md

 <h2>Using cross validation to optimize models</h2>

 <h2>Overview</h2>
-  The database contains Movies, derived from the MovieLens dataset.
-This dataset includes information for about 10,000 movies, including     the IMDB id for each movie.
-At first we download Rotten Tomatoes reviews from 3000 of these movies, using the Rotten Tomatoes API      (Application Programming Interface).
-After that,we use a Naive Bayes classifier to build a prediction model for whether a review is fresh  or rotten, depending on the text of the review.
+  We’ll be working with a CSV file containing movie reviews.
+Each row contains the text of the review, as well as a number indicating   whether the tone of the review is positive(1) or negative(-1).
+We want to predict whether a review is negative or positive, based on the text alone.
+To do this, we’ll train an algorithm using the reviews and classifications in train.csv, and then make predictions on the reviews in test.csv.
+We’ll be able to calculate our error using the actual classifications in test.csv to see how good our predictions were.

 <h3>Useful libraries for this project</h3>